medi86/stack_of_chips/README.md

 When you have code to pass all the tests... you have completed the challenge!

 ###Stretch Goal
-Implement a solution for the #remove_chips method such that it can handle all chip reauests.
+Implement a solution (and tests?) for the #remove_chips method such that it can handle all chip requests.
  1. The amount is greater than the Stack#count
  2. The stack does not have exact change for the amount